Coaching Staff and Board of Directors

 instruction job.

 This past High School season Melissa was an Assistant Swim Coach for the JV team at Mira Costa High School.
-Before joining Beach Cities she was a Lead Senior 2 Coach at Swim Torrance and assisted with the rest of the groups from Sharks to Age Groups from Oct 2018 to April 2019.
+Before joining Beach Cities Alpha she was a Lead Senior 2 Coach at Swim Torrance and assisted with the rest of the groups from Sharks to Age Groups from Oct 2018 to April 2019.

 I graduated with my B.A. in Sociology from George Mason University in 2009.
 After college I was a substitute teacher, predominately with special needs children for K through 12th Grade.
 I have taught all levels of American Red Cross classes: Baby and Me, Toddler and Me, Levels 1 to 6, Stroke Mechanics 1 to 5, and Adults Classes.
 Melissa strives on being patient with her athletes and also adapting to their needs.
-She looks forward to helping BCS continue to grow in the South Bay.
+She looks forward to helping BCA continue to grow in the South Bay.

 After teaching at the YMCA for 5 years, Greg pursued other career avenues, but ultimately realized that teaching swim and developing athletes was his passion.
 He returned to the YMCA of the Foothills in 2019 as the new Head Coach.
 He took a swim team with 10 swimmers and turned it into the largest and most competitive YMCA swim team in Southern California.
 During his time as Head Coach, he learned how to develop all aspects of a successful aquatics program.